mohatt/gatsby-plugin-advanced-pages/README.md

 ### Directories

-File System directories need for the plugin to work
+File System directories needed for the plugin to work

 #### directories.pages
 > Type: `String` Default: `content/pages`

-Location of Markdown files to  be treated as pages
+Location of Markdown files that should be transformed into pages, any files outside this directory will be ignored

 #### directories.templates
 > Type: `String` Default: `src/templates`